sproutsocial/analyze-es6-modules/README.md

      "plugins": [require('babel-plugin-syntax-jsx'), require('babel-plugin-syntax-flow')]
  }
  ```
-- `predefinedModules`: This is an object containing modules that can be used but do not exist within your project directly.
+- `predefined`: This is an object containing modules that can be used but do not exist within your project directly.
 This is where you can include module descriptions for things like third-party libraries.

  ```js
  {